Lyxcrit/tomb/README.md

 # Project TOMB
 The One Mission Builder (TOMB) is a project used to aid in the collection of artifacts for forwarding into Splunk via SplunkUniversalForwarder.
 TOMB uses WMI calls against either single host, or a Domain.
 Modules can be ran via TOMB.ps1 or by themselves once you import the module you wish to use.
 TOMB utilizes a build and breakdown method which is used in an effort to keep hosts resources free, and avoid overloading of the PSModule.
-### Current Version 1.1.0
+### Current Version 1.1.2b

 ## Prerequisits
 ```
 * PowerShell Version 2.0+
 * Active Directory (RSAT)
 * SplunkUniversalForwarder
+* WinRM Enabled
 ```

 ## Installing

 TOMB does not require installing to run the script, in the future a compile script will be written to setup required file structures.
 In order to forward collections into Splunk a UniversalForwarder needs to be installed on host that will run these scripts.
-Technology Add-on(TA) for parsing collection and baselining fields is coming (Currently in development)
+Technology Add-on(TA) for parsing collection is included under the /includes folder and can be setup via using the -setup command.

 ## Usages